eftomi/SheetDefinedFunctionsInExcel/docs/Usage.md

 In a new worksheet, we'll arrange values that have to be summed up in a column, starting from cell A5 and down.
 This column will represent the SDF input, so we declare it with the formula in cell A5 like:

-`=ModuleInput("Stats", A1:B20, "Values", {1, 2, 3})`
+`=ModuleInput("Stats", "Values", {1, 2, 3})`

-"Stats" is our new SDF, A1:B20 is the range of cells with the module structure, "Values" is the name of this input, and array {1, 2, 3} is the initial array to be summed up.
+"Stats" is our new SDF, "Values" is the name of this input, and array {1, 2, 3} is the initial array to be summed up.
 After entering the formula, the array {1, 2, 3} should be spilled in cells A5..A7.

 Let's put the sum of input values in cell B1.
-Since this is also the output from our SDF, we can declare it with a formula like:
+This is also the output from our SDF, so we can declare it with a formula like:

-`=ModuleOutput("Stats", "Sum", SUM(A5#))`
+`=ModuleOutput("Stats", SUM(A5#), "Sum")`

 "Sum" is the name of the output, and return value will be the sum of spill range which begins by the A5 cell.
 Our SDF structure is not complicated at all: